dinushkaherath/lyrics_slideshow/README.md

 ## Usage

-1. Create a text file named `lyrics.txt` with your song lyrics.
+1. Create a text file named `songs.txt` with your song lyrics.
 Format requirements:
    - Number verses with "1.", "2.", etc. at the start
    - Indent chorus lines with spaces or tabs
    - Separate verses and chorus with blank lines